ECC Challenge

 K: Can the student tell you what these objects are or how they are used? ☐

-U: Can the student tell you how they relate to or explain representations of an item? ☐
+U: Can the student tell you how to turn on/off, store, and charge one or more of these devices? ☐

 Concepts/Activities: Use to teach words, objects and concepts